Disorder-induced spin-cluster magnetism in a doped kagome spin liquid candidate: Introduction

 \section{Introduction}

 Recently a new class of quantum kagome antiferromagnet (AFM) materials has been explored that minimize accidental substitutional disorder: YCu$_3$(OH)$_6$Cl$_3$ \cite{NormanRMP2016, ZorkoPRB2019, sunJCHEM2016}.
 Site mixing of magnetic and non-magnetic atoms is suppressed by their large difference in ionic radii.
-Rather than the sought after quantum spin liquid state this compound appears to harbor a magnetic phase transition \cite{ZorkoPRB2019negative, ArhPRL2020}.
-Since this system is well described by the 2D nearest-neighbor kagome AFM model (with Heisenberg exchange of order 100 K) where no magnetic transition is expected, the magnetic order is likely created by additional out-of-plane Dzyaloshinskii-Moriya (DM) interaction \cite{ BernuPRB2020,Messio2010,Cepas2008,HeringPRB2017}.
+Rather than the sought after quantum spin liquid state this compound appears to harbor a magnetic phase transition \cite{ZorkoPRB2019negative, ArhPRL2020} into the antichiral ordered AFM with 120$^\circ$ spin structure and negative vector chirality.
+Since this system is well described by the two-dimensional (2D) nearest-neighbor kagome AFM model (with Heisenberg exchange of order 100 K) where no magnetic transition is expected, the magnetic order is likely created by additional out-of-plane Dzyaloshinskii-Moriya (DM) interaction \cite{ BernuPRB2020,Messio2010,Cepas2008,HeringPRB2017}.
 A partial substitution of Cl by O, giving the compound YCu$_3$(OH)$_6$O$_x$Cl$_{(3-x)}$ with x=1/3, results in the absence of static magnetic order \cite{BarthelemyPRM2019}.
 However, it is not clear what is the role of the O substitution, and in particular what is the correct microscopic description of the system and the substitution-induced disorder.

 More recently a related family of compounds has been discovered, and some members of the family are shown not to order down to 50 mK.
 This family involves two doping parameters.
 First, the Cl in the kagome compound can be replaced by a combination of Br and OH \cite{ChenJMMM2020, HongPRB2022, Lunature2022, ZengPRB2022, suetsugu_gapless_2024}, resulting in YCu$_3$(OH)$_6$Br$_2$[Br$_{1-y}$(OH)$_y$], which we will refer to as YCOB.
 Second, YCOB is expanded into a family of compounds via partial replacement of Br by Cl, leading to YCu$_3$(OH)$_6$[(Cl$_x$Br$_{(1-x)}$)$_{3-y}$(OH)$_y$], which we denote as YCOB-Cl~\cite{Xu2023,shivaramPRB2024}.
-Extensive studies of the heat capacity $C$ and linear magnetic susceptibility $\chi$ in high quality single crystals of this system for low $x$ show behavior such as $C/T$ with linear-$T$ behavior at low $T$, that increases in magnetic fields $H$ with a linear-$H$ term beyond a threshold field, \cite{ZengPRB2022, Liu2022, Zengpreprintneutron} consistent with a Dirac spin liquid \cite{RanPRL2007, HermelePRB2008}.
+Extensive studies of the heat capacity $C$ and linear magnetic susceptibility $\chi$ in high quality single crystals of this disordered system for low $x$ show behavior such as $C/T$ with linear-$T$ behavior at low $T$, that increases in magnetic fields $H$ with a linear-$H$ term beyond a threshold field, \cite{ZengPRB2022, Liu2022, Zengpreprintneutron} consistent with a Dirac spin liquid \cite{RanPRL2007, HermelePRB2008}.